raghananth/eks-workshop/content/beginner/150_spotnodegroups/deployapp.md

  for n in $(kubectl get nodes -l eks.amazonaws.com/capacityType=SPOT --no-headers | cut -d " " -f1); do echo "Pods on instance ${n}:";kubectl get pods --all-namespaces  --no-headers --field-selector spec.nodeName=${n} ; echo ; done
 ```

-Let's check all the pods deployed on On-Demand Instances and should now see all the backend pods running on On-Demand instances
+Let's check all the pods deployed on On-Demand Instances and should now see all the backend pods running on On-Demand Instances

 ```bash
  for n in $(kubectl get nodes -l eks.amazonaws.com/capacityType=ON_DEMAND --no-headers | cut -d " " -f1); do echo "Pods on instance ${n}:";kubectl get pods --all-namespaces  --no-headers --field-selector spec.nodeName=${n} ; echo ; done